maxkasy/home/_pages/2_research.md

 **Evidence aggregation and meta-analysis: A toolkit for economists**
   (joint with Peter Ganong and Avik Garg)
   *Requested for Journal of Economic Literature*

-**Experimental evaluation of a Basic Income Pilot in Germany**
-  (joint with Sandra Bohmann, Susann Fiedler, Jürgen Schupp, and Frederik Schwerter)
-  *Working papers coming soon:*
-    - *Unconditional cash transfers improve mental health, purpose in life and life satisfaction: Evidence from an RCT in Germany*
-    - *The labor market impact of unconditional cash transfers: Evidence from an RCT in Germany*
-  Pre-analysis plan: [pre_analysis_plan_mein_grundeinkommen.pdf](/home/files/other/pre_analysis_plan_mein_grundeinkommen.pdf), registered as [AEARCTR-0007734](https://www.socialscienceregistry.org/trials/7734)

 ## Publications